BagelNetwork/Client/python/README.md

 from bagel.config import Settings
 ```

-This snippet imports the required modules for using Bagel, including the uuid module for generating unique identifiers.
+This snippet imports the required modules for using Bagel.

-2. **Define the Bagel server settings:**
+## Define the Bagel server settings

 ```python
 server_settings = Settings(